QMCPACK/qmcpack/README.md

 ## Set the environment

  A number of environment variables affect the build.
-In particular they can control the default paths for libraries, the default compilers, etc.  The list of environment variables is given below:
+In particular, they can control the default paths for libraries, the default compilers, etc. The list of environment variables is given below:

 | Environment variable | Description |
 |----------------------|-------------|